WentTheFox/WentTheFox/README.md

 # DJDavid98

-I’m a hobbyist digital artist who loves drawing animals in his free time.
+My name is David and I’m generally shy and introverted.
+I work as a professional web developer and occasionally I also draw in my free time.
 My personal favourite species are foxes, but I like canines in general, besides other four-legged creatures.
-I consider myself to be part of the larger furry community.
+I consider myself to be part of the broader furry community.
 I occasionally participate in related events to relax, or to hang out with friends.

 More information on my website: https://djdavid98.art/